edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 IPv6 attempts to minimise the use of fragmentation

-   - minimising teh supported MTU size
+   - minimising the supported MTU size
    - allowing only the hosts to fragment datagrams

 IPv6 requess that evey link in the Internet have an MTU of 1280 octets or greater.